My business is Franchises. Ratings. Success stories. Ideas. Work and education

 The object of research is marketing.

-The subject of the study is the history of marketing development.
+The subject of the research is the history of marketing development.

-The information base of the study consists of a set of specialized and scientific literature; economic research on the topic; reference and periodical literature on the research topic.
+The information base of the study is a set of special and scientific literature; economic research on the topic; reference and periodic literature on the research topic.

 1. Theoretical foundations of marketing

-The emergence of marketing as a specific management system, a method of solving production and market problems is nothing more than the response of an economic unit to processes occurring in the world - such as the complication of the processes of production and sale of goods, fierce competition, frequent shifts in the nature and structure of the market demand and its market fluctuations.
+The emergence of marketing as a specific economic system, a method for solving production and market problems is nothing more than a response of an economic unit to the processes taking place in the world - as a complication of the processes of production and sale of goods, fierce competition, frequent shifts in the nature and structure of the market demand, its market fluctuations.

 Marketing is a complex, multifaceted and dynamic phenomenon.
-This explains the impossibility of giving a complete, adequate description of its essence, principles and functions in one universal definition.
-Currently, about 2000 definitions have been put forward, each of which examines one or another aspect of marketing or attempts to comprehensively characterize it.
+This explains the impossibility in one universal definition to give a complete, adequate description of its essence, principles and functions.
+About 2000 definitions have now been put forward, each of which considers one or another side of marketing or gives an attempt at its complex characteristics.

-The word “marketing” is derived from the English “market” - market and translated means “market”.
+The word "marketing" is derived from the English "market" - the market and in translation means "market".

-According to the definition of the US Marketing Institute: marketing is a management function that organizes and directs commercial activities associated with the assessment and transformation of consumer needs into effective demand for a specific product or service in order to achieve target profits or other goals intended by the company.
+According to the United States Institute of Marketing: marketing is a management function that organizes and directs the commercial activities associated with assessing and converting a customer need into an effective demand for a specific product or service in order to achieve the intended profits or other goals set by the firm.

-According to the American Marketing Association: marketing is the process of planning and managing the development of products and services, pricing policy, promotion of goods to customers and sales, so that the variety of benefits thus achieved leads to the satisfaction of the needs of both individuals and organizations.
+According to the American Marketing Association, marketing is the process of planning and managing the development of products and services, pricing policy, promotion of goods to buyers and sales, so that the variety of goods thus achieved leads to the satisfaction of the needs of both individuals and organizations.

-The prominent American marketing scientist Philip Kotler gives the following definition: marketing is a type of human activity aimed at satisfying needs and wants through exchange.
+A prominent American marketing scientist Philip Kotler gives the following definition: marketing is a type of human activity aimed at satisfying needs and requirements through exchange.

 According to the definition of the League of German Scientists: marketing is a system of commodity-money relations.